At-Tuwani: House demolitions

 The school in At-Tuwani has a demolition order.
 The mosque and some houses got a demolition order as well.
 On 2 April 2014, the Israeli army together with some Border Police and District Coordination Office (DCO) officers demolished 6 concrete shelters in At-Tuwani.

 On 2 March 2014, Israeli officials and army stopped the building of a new kindergarten in At-Tuwani.
 Building materials were confiscated.

+In 2025, the KAMAT issued demolition order targeting the Massafer Yatta guesthouse, used by international NGOs and peace activists to protect Palestinian civilians and families against Israeli settler violence and expulsions.

+Restrictions on movement

+As part of the Hafrada regime, Israeli army soldiers installed a roadblock at the entrance to the village.
+During the 2026 Israel–Iran war, Israel imposed an almost total military curfew across the West Bank, closing checkpoints, blocking inter-city and inter-village roads with iron gates and earth mounds, and installing new gates in additional locations.
+The report states that settlers, with army backing, exploited the restrictions to intensify attacks and attempts to displace Palestinian communities.

+On Saturday, February 28th, 2026, Israeli forces closed the Hafrada barrier at the entrance to tal-Tuwani, which serves as a main passage to several neighboring villages in the Masafer Yatta area.
+As a result, residents requiring medical care reportedly had to travel on foot, and the community faced difficulties bringing in cooking gas, food supplies, and fodder for sheep.

 Health

 In 2005 a clinic for the region's residents was built thanks to a European NGO; the clinic building also houses a museum commemorating non-violent resistance to the Israeli occupation in the region and a Media Lab for the youth.
 The Civil Administration didn't respond the many requests to build it, and declared the building illegal and stopped the construction work many times; in the end the Civil Administration issued a written document where stated the "future declaration of the construction permit".
 Today, a doctor is present at the clinic once a week.
 Many people from the villages located south of At-Tuwani use this service, since the closest hospital is distant 10 km and often there is a military check-point along the road.